sammuti/anthropic-quickstarts/computer-use-demo/README.md

    johndoe:ghp_1234567890abcdefghijklmnopqrstuvwxyz:john.doe@example.com
    ```

-2. When running the container, the credentials will be automatically configured at startup.
+3. When running the container, the credentials will be automatically configured at startup.

-3. Claude can now perform Git operations like clone, pull, push, and commit without needing to authenticate.
+4. Claude can now perform Git operations like clone, pull, push, and commit without needing to authenticate.

 > [!TIP]
 > For security, use a GitHub Personal Access Token with the minimum required permissions for your use case.
 The token is stored securely in the container with appropriate file permissions.

+> [!IMPORTANT]
+> Never commit your `.github-credentials` file to version control.
+Add it to your `.gitignore` file to prevent accidental commits.

 ## Development